Error: Contact form not found.

 Filing Before Judgment

 When you file bankruptcy before a lawsuit concludes, the automatic stay stops the case from proceeding.
-This can prevent a judgment from being entered at all, giving you more control.
+This may pause the case from moving forward while the bankruptcy is pending.

 Filing After Judgment